 More recently, the potential for several substantial alterations to the Green Belt boundary were proposed in the Draft Regional Spatial Strategy (RSS), and the Proposed Changes to the Draft RSS to enable the development of urban extensions at Bristol, Bath and Keynsham.
-This study supercedes, but incorporates cross-checks with the Strategic Green Belt Review (Buchanan for SWRA, 2011) and the West of England Strategic Green Belt Review (Buchanan, 2006) undertaken as part of the RSS evidence base.
+This study supercedes, but incorporates cross-checks with the Strategic Green Belt Review (Buchanan for SWRA, 2006).